jorgeoggonei/bia-test/README.md

 - Search bar and Region filter show separated results.

 ### Observations
-- One option to implement the test was to use the search bar and filter in the same page.
+- One option to implement the application was to use the search bar and filter in the same page.
 This helps to show the results faster.
 I did not implement it because using 'use client' in all the page is a bad practice, so I decided not to use this option.
 This is the reason why I used specific pages for the filter and the search bar